 When will fall foliage reach peak color in Maryland?
 There are a few sites that make predictions.
 The one I’ve used most is from Smokey Mountain, which is the map below.

-I used this map last year to plan my autumn color excursions in Maryland and it was semi-accurate.
+I used this map in previous years to plan my autumn color excursions in Maryland and it was semi-accurate.
 The map gives you a general idea of when fall color will show and peak throughout the country, but because we had such wacky weather last year, it was off by about 1 week.

 For updates go here.